Dice

 Means it’s gonna rain.

-other spellings: swallow (verb), swallow (bird), gulp, sip, "take a swaller", barn swaller, and chimney swaller
+variations: swallow (verb), swallow (bird), gulp, sip, "take a swaller", barn swaller, chimney swaller

 ★ "Swaller" can mean to gulp something down or refer to the little birds darting through the sky.
 Context tells you which one’s meant. ★